cmusser/periodic/README.md

 that the next invocation will happen at the desired interval, even if the command is still running.
 Limits on the number of concurrently-running copies of a process are enforced.
-One use of `periodic` is inside Dockers containers where something nees to happen repeatedly and you don't want to go through the hassle of of setting up `cron`.
+One use of `periodic` is inside Docker containers where something needs to happen repeatedly and you don't want to go through the hassle of of setting up `cron`.

 ## Usage